data-edu/data-science-in-education/_book/16-teaching-data-science.md

 2. Strategies for teaching data science
 3. General strategies related to teaching and learning

 ## 1\.
-The pedagogical principles this book is based upon
+The Pedagogical Principles This Book is Based Upon

 As the authors of a book about data science in education - and readers of books that taught us about data science - we considered what would make it effective